Tresjs/tres/docs/advanced/primitive.md

 # Primitives

-The `<primitive />` component is a versatile  is a low-level component in TresJS that allows you to directly use any Three.js object within your Vue application without any abstraction.
+The `<primitive />` component is a versatile low-level component in TresJS that allows you to directly use any Three.js object within your Vue application without any abstraction.
 It acts as a bridge between Vue's reactivity system and Three.js's scene graph.

 ## Usage